 The only issue is that, often, a trader doubts the price will fall lower and expects the market right now to move in his direction and will not return.

 It hurts when you put in a pending order and the price doesn’t touch it but went sharply in the right direction.

 Nevertheless, it is worthwhile to try to enter the market at the best price using a pending order if the market is in a flat state – lateral movement within a corridor, when there is no upward or downward trend – and you want to open a position.

-So, you are already aware of the market orders names: BUY (buy at the current price) and SELL (sell at the current market price).
+So, you are already aware of the market order names: BUY (buy at the current price) and SELL (sell at the current market price).

-The current Metatrader 4 or 5 trading platform gives you an opportunity to buy and sell on the market in several ways.
-Right now we will not touch one of them – hot keys – but let’s consider the other two.
+The current Metatrader 4 or 5 trading platform allows you to buy and sell on the market in several ways.
+Right now we will not touch one of them – hotkeys – but let’s consider the other two.

 The buttons in the upper left corner of the screen.

 Click the small switch in the upper left corner of the graph window, marked in the screenshot with an arrow, in case you download the terminal and do not see the buttons.

 I do not recommend that beginners use these buttons or the hotkeys to avoid accidental clicks.
 (If you click the button several times, you open several positions, multiplying the trading volume and risks.)

 New Order tab.
 You can open it by clicking F9 or by right-clicking in the chart window.